SquareMill/generic_admin_controller/README.md

 # Generic Admin Controller

-Create customizable CMS's.
+Create simple and customizable CMS's on Rails 4 apps.

 Expectations:

-- Your project is Rails 4 and has [kaminari](https://github.com/amatsuda/kaminari), [simple_form](https://github.com/plataformatec/simple_form), twitter bootstrap, and jquery
+- Your project has Twitter Bootstrap 2 and jQuery 1.7+.
-- Your project has a admin namespace and a base `Admin::AdminController`
+- Your project has an admin namespace and a base `Admin::AdminController`.
-- You use the simple\_form initializer to set up simple\_form bootstrap html structure
+- You use the [simple_form](https://github.com/plataformatec/simple_form) initializer to set up simple\_form bootstrap html structure.

 ## Sample Controller Example